anyxel/hack101.info/README.md

 1. Fork this repository.
 2. Clone your forked copy of the project.
    `git clone https://github.com/<your_user_name>/hack101.info.git`
-3. Navigate to the project directory 📁 cd Hack101
+3. Navigate to the project directory.
+   `cd hack101.info`
 4. Add a reference(remote) to the original repository.
    `git remote add upstream (https://github.com/anyxel/hack101.info.git)`
 5. Check the remotes for this repository.
    `git remote -v`
-6. Always take a pull from the upstream repository to your master branch to keep it at par with the main project(updated repository). git pull upstream main
+6. Always take a pull from the upstream repository to your master branch to keep it at par with the main project(updated repository).
+   `git pull upstream main`
 7. Create a new branch.
    `git checkout -b <your_branch_name>`
 8. Perform your desired changes to the code base.